President’s Message on Sustainability

 In Ecuador, Aurania works in one of the most ecologically diverse parts of the planet; one in which some of the most basic human rights are absent, such as access to clean water, basic medical attention, and education.
 We respect and work according to the guidelines in the Equator Principles and according to the United Nations Declaration on the Rights of Indigenous Peoples which demands, as a first step, asking the local communities if we can access their land after having informed them of the nature of the work that we intend to undertake.
 And we applaud the Ecuadorian constitution that enshrines the right of nature to be preserved and respected.

 Against this backdrop, Aurania strives to minimize its environmental footprint.
-We have achieved an ISO14001 environmental registration, which is rare in the junior mineral exploration space.
+We were the first exploration company to have achieved ISO14001 environmental registration in Latin America, which is rare in the junior mineral exploration space.
+Our ISO14001 registration is reviewed and renewed on an annual basis and has been renewed in 2023 without issue.
 More than this being an achievement, it demonstrates Aurania’s willingness to strive to constantly set the bar higher, to seek guidance to achieve standards that go further than those required by Ecuadorian and Canadian law.
 The ISO registration provides an additional yardstick with which to measure our performance against our goals and to identify where we can improve within the limits of available resources.

 Apart from the tenets of Indigenous Rights, respect for our host communities demands that we do the right thing, knocking on the door of communities to ask their permission to access their land, irrespective of the legal right conferred on the Company as holder of the mineral concession block by the federal government.
 We withdraw from communities that are not ready or willing to provide access, focusing our work on those areas where access has been granted.